mattPeloquin/code_surveyor/README.md

     - csmodules (Code Surveyor Modules) used to measure those files
     - Options to modify measurements or output

 The default "surveyor.code" config file should be located with Surveyor; see this and "surveyor.examples" for documentation and eamples on how to configure Surveyor.

+Each run walks the target folder tree searching for config file(s).
+If no "surveyor.code" files are found the default config file is used.
 Customize folder tree measurement by placing "surveyor.code" files in folders with only the measures you care about for that folder and its children.

 To exclude a folder branch, place an empty config at the top.